yujunmjiang/nasm-interactive/README.md

 In this version, I made the following changes:

 * The map filter has been updated to country searching function instead of project category, and user can jump to the target country by clicking each of them
+* User can see project name, manufactor, year, and type by clicking each dot/circle on the map

 <img src="https://github.com/yujunmjiang/major-studio-1-fall-20/blob/master/p3_final/document/screencapture-yujunmjiang-github-io-nasm-interactive-2020-12-13-19_24_40.png">